Can You Dig It?

 A free, fun event for all ages!

-This family-friendly event is presented by the University of Florida Department of Geological Sciences and the Florida Museum in collaboration with the Gainesville Gem and Mineral Society and additional community sponsors.
+Can You Dig It? is presented by the University of Florida Department of Geological Sciences and the Florida Museum in collaboration with the Gainesville Gem and Mineral Society.

 For more information, call 352-273-2064.

 Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.

 This sandbox combines real sand with virtual reality to show how 2-D topographic maps show the 3-D shape of the land.
 Make your own surface in the sandbox and watch as the virtual reality projection mirrors your model.
 Then, make it rain in the sandbox and see how virtual water flows in your model.

 Investigate how geologists reconstruct records of Earth’s past climates to better understand current climate change.